 - A Hazard Communication video is shown that covers

-of the general training requirements and there is also information provided in the orientation booklet on this topic.
+of the general training requirements; there is also information provided in the orientation booklet on this topic.
 However, this training does not satisfy all of the requirements for Hazard Communication Standard training.

 Important: All VUMC personnel are required to complete Hazard Communication Standard training online in VandySafe as soon as possible after they are hired.
 In addition, all staff who will be working with hazardous chemicals must be provided with specific hazard communication training at the department, lab or unit level.
 More information is provided in the training requirements section of the Hazard Communication Standard page on this web site.

 - Included in the booklet but not mentioned during a live presentation are information about Accident and Injury Prevention and general Fire Safety information.

-- A Hazard Communication video is shown that covers some of the general training requirements and there is also information provided in the orientation booklet on this topic.
-All staff must complete the new 2013 Hazard Communication Standard training that is available online in VandySafe before December 1, 2013.
+- A Hazard Communication video is shown that covers some of the general training requirements; there is also information provided in the orientation booklet on this topic.
+However, this training does not satisfy all of the requirements for Hazard Communication Standard training.

 It's Who We Are (second day of orientation, mandatory for all VUMC staff)

 - Separate presentations for VUMC Fire Safety, VUMC Emergency Preparedness and Ergonomics